 Squinting, rubbing the eyes, or excessive blinking

 Visible frustration or grimacing

 Protect your child’s vision.
 If you notice any of these symptoms, book an eye exam with an optometrist.
-Your child should have a complete optometric eye exam at six months, before starting kindergarten, and annually throughout the school years to ensure optimal eye health and developmental progress.
+Your child should have a complete optometric eye exam at six months, another at age three and annually throughout the school years to ensure optimal eye health and developmental progress.